WHO ARE WE?

 Research manager and mentor by duty

 I studied humanbiology at the University in Greifswald.
 For my PhD and first postDoc years I enjoyed Berlin and joined the research community at the Robert Koch-Insitute.
-I got in touch with experimental ophthalmology during my time at the university of Regenburg.
+I got in touch with experimental ophthalmology during my time at the university of Regensburg.

-SciFiMed, RPE Project, Complement in NMOSD
+SciFiMed, RPE Project,

 FUN FACT